EBI-Metagenomics/EMG-docs/docs/genome-viewer.rst

 --------------------
 Browsing a catalogue
 --------------------
-Clicking on a Catalogue ID in the list allows you to browse the catalogue's contents.
+Clicking on a Catalogue name (or 'View genomes') in the list allows you to browse the catalogue's contents.

 The "Genome list" tab contains a catalogue of non-redundant isolate and metagenome assembled genomes (:term:`MAGs`).
 Each accession is a species representative of a cluster of genomes.